basnijholt/unidep/README.md

                         installed.
   --conda-executable {conda,mamba,micromamba}
+                        The conda executable to use --conda-env-name CONDA_ENV_NAME
+                        Name of the conda environment, if not provided, the currently active environment name is used, unless `--conda-env-prefix` is provided --conda-env-prefix CONDA_ENV_PREFIX
-                        The conda executable to use --dry-run, --dry      Only print the commands that would be run --ignore-pin IGNORE_PIN
+                        Path to the conda environment, if not provided, the currently active environment path is used, unless `--conda-env-name` is provided --dry-run, --dry      Only print the commands that would be run --ignore-pin IGNORE_PIN
                         Ignore the version pin for a specific package, e.g.,